matthi99/EcorC/README.md

 ## Testing

-To test the final framework on the testset of the EMICED callenge run
+When both 2D and 3D cascade were trained on all folds you can test the final framework on the testset of the EMICED callenge.
+For this run
 ```
 python inference.py